kaihsun1014/Programming-finalproject/README.md

 ## How to play

-Please run the code with Dev C++, use keyboard to play.
+Please run the code with Dev C++ or Codeblock, use keyboard to play.
 Most important, have fun!